Essay on Maghe Sankranti Festival

 Maghe Sakranti is a festival Nepali Hindu community is celebrates the auspicious Maghe Sankranti with fervor across the country on the month of Magh (January), usually early-mid January (14).
 This festival denotes the beginning of Magh.
 Its significance is to welcome the longer days (summer) after the cold winters.
 This festival is also celebrated mainly by the Tharu community.
 It is not only limited to that, it is the custom and tradition of all the Nepalese society which comes throughout the year.
 It is also known as Makar Sankranti and is very popular among the people of the Tharu community.
 It is the biggest festival of the people of the Tharu community.

 On this special day, The celebrations are planned on a grand scale beginning with the traditional #bullfight, as every year.
 Marking the festival day, the country is going to see exciting bullfighting events across different areas.
 The bullfighting event will be seen in Nuwakot and Dhading districts, adjoining the Kathmandu valley, as the major highlight of the Maghe Sankranti celebrations in Nepal.
-Hundreds of public come to see this joyful event in Taruka village of Nuwakot district.
+Americans also well-known for its exciting professional bull rider events.
+Hundreds of the public come to see this joyful event in Taruka village of Nuwakot district.
 Not only that but we can also see Tharu and Magar women in their ethnic dress in the stripes of plain white and black.

 Marking the celebration as the start of New Year, Nepal’s Tharu community people will also visit Kathmandu Valley’s open ground Tundikhel (to commemorate Maghe Sankranti, the community’s biggest festival).
 They have a great festival of Maghi beginning from the last seven day stretch of the period of Paush to 3 of Magh.
 Tharu people group observe Maghi as the New year.
 This is the best day for Tharu individuals where their family and family members assemble and commend their new year by moving, playing out their own culture, singing, playing different diversion games.
 This is basically Dashain for the Tharu people.